maxott/gec_demos_tutorial/part1/experiment1.md

 ## Part 1 - Design/Setup

-For help on all actions regarding !LabWiki, please refer to the [LabWiki and OEDL introduction page](http://groups.geni.net/geni/wiki/GEC18Agenda/LabWikiAndOEDL/Introduction)
+For help on all actions regarding LabWiki, please refer to the [LabWiki and OEDL introduction page](http://groups.geni.net/geni/wiki/GEC18Agenda/LabWikiAndOEDL/Introduction)

 **The OEDL experiment description**

-1. First, if you have not done it yet, login into !LabWiki
+1. First, if you have not done it yet, login into LabWiki
 2. Create a new experiment file with the name of your choice
 3. Cut-and-paste the following OEDL experiment description into that file, then save it